Skip to content

 Positioning Strategy

 Mass market positioning: Low subscription price, high volume dependency.
-You compete on accessibility.
-Subscription prices: $3-$8/month.
-Requires a very large audience to generate meaningful total income.
+Subscription prices: $3–$8/month.
+Requires a very large audience to generate meaningful income.

 Mid-market positioning: Moderate price, moderate volume.
-You balance reach with perceived value.
-Subscription prices: $8-$15/month.
+Subscription prices: $8–$15/month.
 The most common creator positioning.

-Premium positioning: Higher subscription price, smaller subscriber base, stronger per-subscriber revenue.
-Subscription prices: $15-$50/month.
+Premium positioning: Higher subscription price, smaller base, stronger per-subscriber revenue.
+Subscription prices: $15–$50/month.
 Requires a strong personal brand to sustain — but the economics are dramatically more favorable.
+You earn more per subscriber, retain them longer, and spend less energy acquiring volume.

-You’ll be fascinated and feel a strong compulsion to understand this: the strongest brands can maintain premium pricing without losing subscribers because their audience values the brand relationship itself — not just the content that comes with it.
-The brand is the product.
+The strongest brands can maintain premium pricing without losing subscribers because their audience values the brand relationship itself — not just the content that comes with it.
+The brand becomes the product.

 How to Raise Your Prices